openshift/assisted-test-infra/GUIDE.md

     - The **pull secret** would be the file contents you captured as a prerequisite.
     - The **SSH public key** would be the file contents of `~/.ssh/id_rsa.pub`

-    > NOTE: This screen also shows Available subnets, API Virtual IP and Ingress VIP VIP but these do not need to be set at this time of the install.
+    > NOTE: This screen also shows Available subnets, API Virtual IP and Ingress VIP but these do not need to be set at this time of the install.

     > NOTE: If you get `Value must be valid JSON` for your pull secret, make sure you are not surrounding your pull secret in tick marks `' '`

-    > NOTE: Make sure to delete any extra whitespaces when entering your pull secret and SSH key.
+    > NOTE: Make sure to delete any extra white spaces when entering your pull secret and SSH key.

-1. Once **Validate & Save Changes** has been clicked, click on the blue button labeled **Download discovery ISO** , and enter the HTTP Proxy URL (if required) and SSH public key using the host that is serving out the assisted installer UI.
+1. Once **Validate & Save Changes** has been clicked, click on the blue button labeled **Download discovery ISO**, and enter the HTTP Proxy URL (if required) and SSH public key using the host that is serving out the assisted installer UI.
 Click **Download Discovery ISO**.
 This will prepare the ISO and start the download

-   > NOTE: If you wish not to download the ISO on your current system but on a separate system, after you've initiated the download by clicking the button, you can cancel the download and run the following wget command.
+   > NOTE: If you wish not to download the ISO on your current system but on a separate system, after you've initiated the download by clicking the button, you can cancel the download and run the following `wget` command.

     > NOTE: This example installs ISO on the assisted installer host that will serve out the ISO via HTTP for the OpenShift cluster nodes.